Injured on the Job? Our Workers Comp Lawyers Can Help!

 If you have been injured on the job and are not sure what to do next, you are not alone.
 Coping with a workplace injury can be stressful as you try to figure out how you will recover physically and how you will keep up financially.

 At Klezmer Maudlin, PC, our focus is on helping people get back on track after a workplace injury, and we have been doing just that for more than 20 years.
 Our skilled attorneys have handled more than 30,000 workers comp claims for clients throughout Indiana.
-In fact, our experience and knowledge in this area is so widely recognized that we were asked by Thomson West to write the Indiana Workers’ Compensation Law and Practice Manual, a reference guide that other attorneys turn to for advice in this area of law.
+In fact, our experience and knowledge in this area are so widely recognized that we were asked by Thomson West to write the Indiana Workers’ Compensation Law and Practice Manual, a reference guide that other attorneys turn to for advice in this area of law.

 Experience is an essential factor in making the decision to hire an Indianapolis workers comp lawyer because state law sets the fees for these types of attorneys.
 That means you don’t need to waste precious time price shopping.
 Instead, you should make your decision to hire a workers comp attorney based on experience.

 Schedule a free case consultation with the skilled and experienced workers comp attorneys at Klezmer Maudlin, PC, now.
 We will go over all the details related to your injury and determine what your next steps should be.
 Ever wonder how much workers comp pays?

 Contact an Indianapolis Workers Comp Attorney Today

 As long-time Indiana workers comp attorneys, attorneys Randy Klezmer and Nathan Maudlin have handled many different types of workers comp claims and have helped workers who were dealing with all types of injuries.
-However, even though each case is unique, many people have the same questions when they are first deciding how to proceed with their workers comp claim.
+However, even though each case is unique, many people have the same questions when they are first deciding how to proceed with their workers’ comp claim.
 Some of the common questions we receive are:

 Start by reporting your injury to your employer as soon as possible (and within 30 days) and ask for a copy of the written accident report.
 Your employer then must file a claim with the workers’ compensation insurance company.
 Be sure to follow all instructions from your employer and the insurance company, including attending doctor’s visits.
 Keep records of everything – communications with your employer, instructions from the insurance company, notes about doctor visits, etc. You cannot trust your employer or the insurance company to simply give you the proper amount of benefits.
 Unfortunately, you have to be armed with evidence to pursue full and fair compensation.